The following is a general outline of the process I follow when preparing sermons:

 - Exegete and interpret – Look at text in original language; look at various translations; attend to text critical matters, grammar, syntax, word studies, structure, purpose, relevant parallel passages, theological analysis, etc.

 - Consider the passage’s relationship to redemptive history, the Gospel, Christ, and mission.

 - Anticipate sermon development: formulate passage’s purpose; develop initial conception of sermon structure; consider illustrations and applications.

 - Use resources (e.g., commentaries, sermons).
 Compile notes on key

 - Determine main point/purpose.

-- Provide sermon substance: explanation, illustrations, and applications.
+- Fill-in sermon substance: introduction, prayers, explanations, illustrations, and applications, and conclusion.

 - Final matters:

 - Pray for sermon delivery and effect.

 The following is my personal check-list I developed for consultation when preparing sermons: